sendgrid/library-automator/python/generated_files/documentation.md

 params = {'aggregated_by': 'test_string', 'start_date': 'test_string', 'end_date': 'test_string'}
 response = self.sg.client.clients.stats.get(, params=params)
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Retrieve stats by a specific client type
+## Retrieve stats by a specific client type.

-Gets email statistics by a single client type.
+**This endpoint allows you to retrieve your email statistics segmented by a specific client type.**

+**We only store up to 7 days of email activity in our database.** By default, 500 items will be returned per request via the Advanced Stats API endpoints.

+## Available Client Types
+- phone
+- tablet
+- webmail
+- desktop

+Advanced Stats provide a more in-depth view of your email statistics and the actions taken by your recipients.
+You can segment these statistics by geographic location, device type, client type, browser, and mailbox provider.
+For more information about statistics, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/index.html).

 ### GET /clients/{client_type}/stats